 While the bulk of the cost of a LASIK procedure is not usually covered by health insurance plans, there are ways for the patient to reduce the effective cost.
 A flexible spending account (FSA) is a tool set up by the federal government that allows people to set aside money for medical expenses without paying income tax on it.
 For a procedure like LASIK that may cost a few thousand dollars, the benefits of an FSA can mean hundreds of dollars in savings.
 Money that is put into an FSA each year must be used or forfeited within a set amount of time, but good planning should allow a potential patient to receive custom wavefront LASIK treatment at a significant discount.

-Call to discuss the details of this option with Yesenia at 831-373-0183.
-She will walk you through this process as you prepare for your LASIK eye surgery in Monterey.
+Call to discuss the details of this option with one of our LASIK counselors at 831-324-4730.
+They will walk you through this process as you prepare for your LASIK eye surgery in Monterey.